wboka/vscode-rst2html/README.md

 Convert your reStructuredText into HTML using `rst2html` in Visual Studio Code

+## Installation

+Clone repo into your VS Code extension directory

 ## How to Use

 - Open the command pallette `ctrl+shift+p`